-4. Find a home!
-We’ll look at different properties online and in person.
-We’ll search together until we find the right one, there is no need to rush into any purchasing decision, we’ll work with you until the fit is perfect!
+- Find a home! – We’ll look at different properties online and in person.
+We’ll search together until we find the right one, there is no need to rush into any purchasing decision, we’ll work with you until the fit is perfect.
 When we do find “the one”, we’ll walk you through a market analysis to determine the offering price and confirm the home fits all your needs.

-5. Submitting an Offer – Every offer is different, although there are standard forms, the terms are different for every transaction.
-We’ll contact the sellers agent together and gather any intelligence available before crafting your offer.
-There are over 40 pages in the average contract and we’ll review each element with you to cover the legalities, contingencies, pricing and offer strategy to help you make the best offer.
+- Submitting an Offer – Every offer is different, although there are standard forms, the terms are different for every transaction.
+We’ll contact the seller’s agent together and gather any intelligence available before crafting your offer.
+There are over 40 pages in the average contract and we’ll review each element with you to cover the commitments, contingencies, pricing and offer strategy to help you make the best offer.
 See also Making an Offer

-6. Earnest Money Deposit – In addition to the contract and the lender letter, you’ll write a personal check for the deposit , usually about 2-10% of the purchase price.
+- Earnest Money Deposit – In addition to the contract and the lender letter, you’ll write a personal check for the deposit, usually about 1-10% of the purchase price.
 The amount of the EMD depends on the competitiveness of the market – more competitive, higher deposit.
-The EMD shows the seller that you are committed to buying their home.
-The funds are held by the settlement company and the check will be deposited within 3 days.
-If your offer is not accepted or ratified, you’ll receive a refund immediately.
+The EMD shows the seller that you are committed to buying their property.
+The funds are held by the settlement company and the check will be deposited within 3 days after ratification.
+If your offer is not accepted or ratified, the check will not be deposited.

-8. Home Inspection – We’ll help arrange an inspector to take an in depth look at the property.
-We will attend the inspection and recommend you accompany the inspector as well.
+- Home Inspection – We’ll help arrange an inspector to take an in depth look at the property.
+We’ll attend the inspection and recommend you accompany the inspector as well.
 Although it’s not required, it’s a great way to familiarize yourself with your new home.
-The inspector will look at the roof, electrical systems, plumbing, appliances, mechanical systems, and may check for termites.
-If warranted, we may have a separate pest control company also perform an inspection.
+The inspector will look at the roof, electrical systems, plumbing, appliances, mechanical systems, and may note for wood destroying insects or other evidence of pests.
+If warranted, we may recommend a separate pest control company, structural engineer, plumber, electrician, or contractor to perform additional inspections.
 Home inspections can be done (in some cases) before writing an offer or as part of a contingency in the contract.
 The home inspection is paid by the buyer directly to the home inspector.
 If inspector finds issues, we’ll negotiate the repairs or credits to cover the costs.

-9. Property Appraisal – The lender will order this value assessment of the property.
-They will confirm the value and affirm their willingness to lend the requested loan amount.
+- Property Appraisal – The lender will order this value assessment of the property.
+They’ll confirm the value and affirm their willingness to lend the requested loan amount.

-11. Contingency Removals – Depending on the structure of your contract, we’ll be dropping contingency as we move through the process.
+- Contingency Removals – Depending on the structure of your contract, we’ll be dropping contingencies as we move through the process.
 We’ll keep you informed of each milestone as we move through them.

-13. Utilities – Contact utility companies and open your new accounts.
-We recommend you schedule service start the day of settlement.
+- Utilities – Contact utility companies and open your new accounts.
+We recommend you schedule service start the day before settlement.
 It’s better to have accounts transferred from the seller to your account to avoid any reset fees.

-14. Settlement Statement or HUD-1 Form – At least one day before settlement* we’ll review the final settlement statement.
+- Settlement Statement, ALTA or HUD-1 Form – At least 3 days before settlement we’ll review the final settlement statement.
 The lender will let you know the amount of money you’ll need to bring to closing, in the form of a cashier’s check, certified or wired funds.

-15. Settlement – This is the finish line.
+- Settlement – This is the finish line.
 You’ll sign a number of papers including your mortgage loan documents and deed transfer documents.
 The settlement company will ‘record’ the new deed with the local property office (usually court records) and you’re officially a homeowner.
-Congratulations!